8 Easy-to-make cheat recipes that save you time and money

 Even though such simple luxuries in today’s world are relatively inexpensive, the fact remains that most (if not all) trending ingredients happen to be pricey.
 Why?

 There are a number of reasons:

-1. The time that it takes to make the item (for example fermented food requires a number of days to make).
+1. The time that it takes to make the item (for example fermented food requires a number of days - or even months, to make).

 2. The area or place in which the food is grown/reared (and how far it needs to travel).

 3. The quantity produced (smaller amounts will be more expensive).

 4. The cost of the raw product (ever tried buying almond milk?!)